My grandfather was proud to be a Democrat and my father a Republican and I am proud not to vote.

 He rightly is unable to understand how so many people don’t have jobs and often proclaims how this has to do something with an unwillingness to get off one’s derrier ― in much less diplomatic terms and still in the thick Kilkenny brogue.

-Of course my father is a proud Republican and now loves even coaching baseball.
-An Irishmen coaching baseball ― only in America.
+Of course my father is a proud Republican and now loves even coaching American Football.
+An Irishmen coaching Football ― only in America.

 My mother a lifetime social worker, and the first person in our direct family to graduate from college was brought up in generation fighting for equality of the sexes and opportunities for the socially disadvantaged.